COMPETITIVE GOVERNANCE

 The Financial Sector is established.

-The purpose of the Financial Sector is to regulate financial institutions and financial contracts that are not covered in Sector 19.
+The purpose of the Financial Sector is to regulate financial institutions and financial contracts not covered in Sector 19.

 Sector 19.
 Financial – Banking

-Banks are allowed to offer, and citizens may use anonymous digital bank accounts; owners of anonymous accounts maintain their voting rights where applicable in assets they own through their Sector 25 CRA's.
+Banks are allowed to offer, and citizens may use anonymous digital bank accounts; owners of anonymous accounts retain their voting rights, where applicable, on assets they own through their Sector 25 CRAs.

-Every state-level Financial – Banking CRA must create its own digital currency.
+Every state-level Financial-Banking CRA must create and issue its own digital currency.

 An M-CAP is defined as a portfolio of actual items of real value.

-Each CRA deposits its assets of actual items into its M-CAP.
+Each CRA deposits its assets, in the form of actual items, into its M-CAP.

-Any asset in an open trading market is eligible for the M-CAP.
+Any asset traded in an open market is eligible for the M-CAP.

-A loan contract is an actual item with real value, thus eligible for the M-CAP.
+A loan contract is an asset with real value, thus eligible for the M-CAP.

-The expected revenue of a clearly defined future tax is an actual item with real value, thus eligible for the M-CAP.
+The expected revenue from a clearly defined future tax is an actual item with real value, thus eligible for the M-CAP.

-A share loan, revenue from a percentage of well-defined future earnings, is an actual item with real value, thus eligible for the M-CAP.
+A share loan, which is revenue from a percentage of well-defined future earnings, is an actual item with real value and thus eligible for the M-CAP.

-Every Financial – Banking CRA has wide latitude in determining its assets for its M-CAP.
+Every Financial-Banking CRA has broad latitude in determining its assets for its M-CAP.

-An M-CAP must synchronize the value of a unit of its currency with the Backed Dollar (BD); an M-CAP must create the number of units of its currency to match the value of the total assets of the M-CAP; all CRA currency must be 100% backed-up by items in its M-CAP and readily exchanged for those actual items.
+An M-CAP must synchronize the value of a unit of its currency with the Backed Dollar (BD); an M-CAP must issue the number of units of its currency to match the value of the M-CAP's total assets; all CRA currency must be 100% backed by items in its M-CAP and readily exchangeable for those actual items.

-The owners of the CRA Currency own all assets in the M-CAP; each unit of currency represents ownership of a percentage of the M-CAP equal to the total value of the assets in the M-CAP divided by the number of units of currency issued by the M-CAP.
+The owners of the CRA Currency own all assets in the M-CAP; each unit of currency represents ownership of a percentage of the M-CAP equal to the M-CAP's total asset value divided by the number of units of currency issued by the M-CAP.

-The Sector 19 Rating System must set a Rating Floor to ensure honest pricing of M-CAP's and the ease of transfer of assets.
+The Sector 19 Rating System must establish a Rating Floor to ensure honest pricing of M-CAPs and the ease of asset transfer.

-The Federal level Sector 19 CRA Sector Board must create the paper and coin currency fully backed-up proportionally with state-level CRA currencies, named the Backed Dollar (BD).
+The Federal-level Sector 19 CRA Sector Board must create and issue paper and coin currency, fully and proportionally backed by state-level CRA currencies, known as the Backed Dollar (BD).
+M-CAPs are required to facilitate.

-The federal Sector Board must initially target the value of the current US Dollar.
+The federal Sector Board must initially target the value of the BD to the current US Dollar.

-Every CRA currency must continuously adjust its number of currency units so that each currency unit's value matches a BD unit's value.
+Every CRA currency must continuously adjust the number of currency units so that each unit's value matches that of a BD unit.

-The current US Dollar is a government liability and will be given worth with government assets; the Federal Reserve assets are Government assets; these liabilities and assets are addressed in Section 12 of this Amendment.
+The current US Dollar is a government liability and will be given value by government assets; the Federal Reserve's assets are government assets; these liabilities and assets are addressed in Section 12 of this Amendment.

-Every currency from a constitutionally established M-CAP is a legal tender that must be accepted as payment within America.
+Every currency issued under a constitutionally established M-CAP is legal tender and must be accepted as payment in America.

-Any entity holding an M-CAP currency may demand any asset from the M-CAP in exchange for the currency or may demand the M-CAP exchange the entity's currency for the BD.
+Any entity holding an M-CAP currency may demand any asset from the M-CAP in exchange for the currency, or demand that the M-CAP exchange the entity's currency for the BD.

 Sector 20.
 Insurance